Menu Close

 How do I support someone with depression?

 Supporting a person with depression requires empathy, patience and open communication.
-Listening without judgment and validating their feelings is essential.
+Listening without judgement and validating their feelings is essential.
 Encourage them to share their experiences and feelings while offering reassurance and understanding.

-Assist in identifying coping mechanisms and encourage the practice of self-care.
-Be mindful of their triggers and help create a supportive environment.
+Assist in identifying coping mechanisms and encourage the practice of self-care, which could include workouts to improve wellbeing.
+Be mindful of their triggers and help to create a supportive environment.
 If appropriate, accompany them to therapy sessions or medical appointments.
 Importantly, avoid dismissing or trivialising their concerns.
 Your presence, understanding and encouragement can play a significant role in their journey towards managing depression.
 If their symptoms are severe, encourage them to seek professional help.
 You can check the NHS website for more information about this.

 contact